What is hallux rigidus (arthritis of the big toe)?

 Treatment and recovery

-Our specialists are highly experienced in treating hallux rigidus.
+Our foot and ankle specialists are highly experienced in treating hallux rigidus.
 In the initial stages, hallux rigidus can be managed effectively by modified footwear, using specially designed insoles and painkilling injections.
-Platelet Rich Plasma therapy (PRP) may also be considered for treatment.
+Biological joint injections may also be considered for treatment.